brennie/projector/README.rst

 Projector
 =========

-Projector is a tool for managing repositories and setting up development environments.
+Projector takes the overhead out of managing your repositories and development environments.

+With projector you specify a declarative configuration of your development environments and the repositories they depend on and the tool takes care of the rest.
+In the future, Projector will support easy export and import of development environments so that your colleauges can get started hacking quickly.

 Development
 ===========